 Stacey F. Soloff joined the firm in 1996.
 She focuses her practice on bankruptcy and restructuring, complex business litigation, creditors' rights, collection defense for judgment debtors and commercial foreclosure.
 Stacey has extensive experience with complex residential and commercial foreclosure, including foreclosure of retail, industrial and agricultural property.
 She also defends claims against banks, mortgage lenders and servicers, wholesale automobile auctions and other financial services companies.
 These claims may involve both federal and state laws, such as the Truth in Lending Act and Regulation Z, the Home Owner and Equity Protection Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act and Florida unfair trade practices and consumer protection laws.

 Stacey represents commercial clients in bankruptcy-related litigation, including motions for stay relief and objections to discharge and dischargeability.
 She also defends those clients against alleged stay and discharge injunction violations.
-A large part of Stacey’s practice is concentrated in the representation of Chapter 7 bankruptcy trustees, and she has represented state court receivers and assignees for the benefit of creditors.
+Stacey has years of experience in the representation of Chapter 7 bankruptcy trustees, and she has represented state court receivers and assignees for the benefit of creditors.